A1C Tests: Questions and Answersby David Mendosa Patient Advocate

 What should I do if my number is high?

 You need to bring your A1C level down to a range recommended by your physician.
 Treatment goals may vary and depend on each patient’s individual situation.
 Because A1C is an indicator of your blood sugar over the last few months, the change in A1C won’t be seen immediately.
 But you can use the information about your level to talk to your doctor about diet or medication changes you should make.

 How often can I get my A1C checked?

 As often as you like!
 Since half of the A1C level comes during the previous month, it makes sense to check your A1C more often than the ADA’s recommendation of at least twice a year, I wrote in 2012.
+And note that the ADA does recommend that the A1C be done quarterly if there has been a change in therapy or if A1C goals have not been met.
 I now check my level every month or two.
-And now that an accurate and inexpensive home A1C test is available, you don’t have to make a trip to your doctor’s office or lab for it.
+Now that an accurate and inexpensive home A1C test is available, you don’t have to make a trip to your doctor’s office or lab for it.

 What's the relationship between A1C and eAG?